softshare/YKList/README.md

 itemSize|optional; set the size of the list elements|itemSize: {width:200,height:50}
-height|optional; set the height of the list, the unit must be px or percentage|height: "600px" horizontal|optional; set whether it is a horizontal list|horizontal:true
+height|optional; set the height of the list, the unit must be px or percentage|height: "600px" horizontal|optional; set whether it is a horizontal list|horizontal:true checkBeforeDragSelection|optional, customize a method to check before dragging selection, if the method returns false then drag selection is not allowed|checkBeforeDragSelection: function (event, itemInfo){return false;}

 ## Property - listData
 the json object array which stored the list data，e.g.：